NavneetMalva/java-hub/JavaCodingPractice/src/collections/collections.md

 * LinkedList is the worst choice if our frequent operation is retrieval operation.

 ## ArrayList vs LinkedList
-- It is the best choice if our frequent operation is retrieval
+- ArrayList is the best choice if our frequent operation is retrieval
-- It is the best choice if our frequent Operation is insertion and deletion
 - ArrayList is the worst choice if our frequent operation is insertion or deletion
+- ArrayList implements RandomAccess interface
+- Underlying data structure for ArrayList is resizable or growable Array.
+***
+- LinkedList is the best choice if our frequent Operation is insertion and deletion
 - LinkedList is the worst choice if our frequent operation is retrieval operation
-- Underlying data structure for ArrayList is resizable or growable Array.
 - Underlying data structure is Double Linked List.
-- ArrayList implements RandomAccess interface
 - LinkedList doesn't implement RandomAccess interface